aiokitchen/aiomisc/docs/source/services.rst

 .. _croniter: https://github.com/taichino/croniter

-``CronService`` runs ``CronCallback's`` as a service and waits for running callbacks to complete on stop.
+``CronService`` runs ``CronCallback's`` as a service and waits for running callbacks to complete on the stop method.

 It's based on croniter_.
 You can register async coroutine method with ``spec`` argument - cron like format: